-Discussion: The initial login request of any connection MUST include the InitiatorName key=value pair.
-The initial login request of the first connection of a session MAY also include the SessionType key=value pair.
-For any connection within a session whose type is not "Discovery", the first login request MUST also include the TargetName key=value pair.
-The Login Phase MAY include a SecurityNegotiation stage and a LoginOperationalNegotiation stage and MUST include at least one of them, but the included stage MAY be empty except for the mandatory names.
-The login requests and responses contain a field (CSG) that indicates the current negotiation stage (SecurityNegotiation or LoginOperationalNegotiation).
-If both stages are used, the SecurityNegotiation MUST precede the LoginOperationalNegotiation.
+Discussion: The initial login request of any connection MUST include the following key=value pairs: InitiatorName, Target Name.
+The Login Phase MAY include a Security Negotiation stage and an Operational Negotiation stage and MUST include at least one of them, but the included stage MAY be empty except for the mandatory names.
+If both stages are used, the Security Negotiation MUST precede the Login Operational Negotiation.